 What is the Employee retention Credit?

-The CARES act used to help businesses during the coronavirus has an employee retention credit, which is a refundable tax credit for those “qualified wages” that were paid to workers that are kept between March 13 and December 31.
+The CARES act used to help businesses during the pandemic has an employee retention credit, which is a refundable tax credit for those “qualified wages” that were paid to workers that are kept between March 13 and December 31.
 The purpose of this is to encourage these employers to keep the people on payroll, even if not working because of the effects of the coronavirus.
 Here is what you have to know about it.

 This offers a 5K refundable credit for every employee that you keep on payroll between now and December 31, 2020.
 You can qualify if you were ordered to fully or even partially shut down, and the gross receipts fell below 50% in that same quarter during 2019.
 If you claim your credit, you reduce the payroll taxes that are sent to the IRS.
 If you exceed this, you can get a direct refund from the IRS itself.
 You should compare this however with the PPP since you can’t do both of these.
 But, since the PPP applications are suspended due to the lack of funding, this is definitely something to consider.

 How does this work?
 Well, for example if you’ve got a restaurant that was ordered to close to sit down customers but allowed for other operations, this does give qualify you for the credit since it was a partial shutdown.
 You are qualified for any quarter during this is applied, up to each of the quarters in 2020.
 This decline in gross receipts is a test that applies to the business and whether they were affected.
 A qualified period does begin in the quarters where the receipts are less than 50% of the receipts that are in the same quarter, and it ends the first calendar quarter after which the gross receipts were higher than for that quarter in the previous year.

 Basically, what this means is that you qualify if the business does do less than the previous quarter of 2019.